alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 <img screen of passing>

-Horray!
-We've not successfully written tests to describe our desired functionality and implemented the features with their guidance.
-Woot!
+Hooray!
+We've now successfully written tests to describe our desired functionality and implemented the features by coding until we get them to pass.

 ### Wrapping Up

-By now, we've written a few tests that showcase mocking, asserting, and other key aspects of testing software.
+By now, we've written a few tests that show how to mock, assert, and perform other essential methods for testing our code.

 In part two of this article, I'll show how to deploy the service using infrastructure as code with Terraform, as well as setting up a CI/CD system with Jenkins.